Managing the Unmanageable: Loss of Life and Expatriate Workers

 - What challenges they had to overcome in 2014, and how they overcame them?

 - With the drop in oil prices, is that presenting a challenge to them in 2015?
 Are they looking at costs differently?

 - What challenges are they expecting to face in 2015?
 And any plans to address them?

 The Downtown Club at The Met 340 West Dallas Street Houston, TX 77002

 To register for this event you will need to supply your name, company name, email address and phone number even though you may already be a member of the Forum.
 We apologise for any inconvenience this may cause.

-Payments: Security protocols operated by some banks may cause problems with payments to the FEM as it is based Hong Kong.
+Security protocols operated by some banks may cause problems with payments to the FEM as it is based outside the US.
 If you have problems paying we recommend you contact your card issuer to arrange for any blocks to be temporarily removed.
 Please note we are unable to accept American Express cards for payment.

 If you are still having issues please contact Andy Smailes to arrange alternative payment methods or to resolve any registration issues.
 You can contact Andy via email: email@example.com